r0-register/DRS/README.md

 $ ./apply.sh kube-flannel.yaml
 $ ./apply.sh drs-scheduler.yaml
 ```
-3. Start the DRS scheduler and DRS the monitor.
+2. Start the DRS decision maker and DRS the monitor.
 ```
-# Start the DRS scheduler (on the master node)
+# Start the DRS decision maker (on the master node)
-$ cd <path of DRS>/scheduler
+$ cd <path of DRS>/drs-decision-maker
 # The node ip needs to be configured according to your environment
 $ python dqn.py